GoogleCloudPlatform/dataflow-vision-analytics/README.md

 #### Observe the processing progress

-During the file copy process, let's take a look at the Dataflow console.
+During the file copy process, let's look at the Dataflow console.
 Navigate to the Dataflow Jobs page and select the "vision-analytics-flickr" pipeline.
 You should be able to see these customer counters change periodically until all the files are processed: